CompanyMood/api-documentation/source/includes/_suggestions.md

 content            | The suggestion content feeling            | Feeling of the suggestion can be ("sad", "unhappy", "ok", "satisfied", "happy") custom_tag_id      | ID of the custom tag for the suggestion not_anonymous      | Boolean value.
-Displays if suggestion is anonymous or not created_at         | Date of the suggestion creation (in ISO8601)
+Displays if suggestion is anonymous or not. created_at         | Date of the suggestion creation (in ISO8601)